 Mitchell Brown | Doris C. and Alan J. Freedman Scholar

-Mitchell was born in Fredericksburg, VA and is interested in civil rights and legislative law.
-Mitchell, a 2012 graduate of North Carolina A&T State University, earned a Bachelor’s of Science in Business Economics and a Minor in Philosophy.
-His senior year at A&T, Mitchell served as the Vice President of Internal Affairs for Student Government Association.
-In addition to his student government service, Mitchell was Chaplain for the Beta Epsilon Chapter of Alpha Phi Alpha Fraternity, Incorporated.
-Mitchell also interned with Common Cause-North Carolina, registering students and members of the community to vote.
-As a Common Cause intern, he helped to promote the collegiate voice in the fight against the 2011 Voter ID bill in North Carolina.
+Mitchell Brown was born in Fredericksburg, VA and he is a second year law student at New York University School of Law.
+Mitchell serves as the President of the Black Allied Law Students Association (BALSA), and is a staff editor for the Review of Law and Social Change.
+Mitchell is a 2012 graduate of North Carolina A&T State University, earning a Bachelors of Science in Business Economics and a Minor in Philosophy.
+Mitchell interned with Common Cause-North Carolina during college, registering students and members of the community to vote.
+As a Common Cause intern, he helped to promote the collegiate voice in the fight against the 2011 Voter ID Bill in North Carolina.
 It was during this struggle that he recognized his call to enter the legal profession.
-As an attorney, he intends to fight injustices in voting rights and education that are still being waged against many sectors of our society.
-Mitchell is very passionate about this pursuit, because out of our right to vote flows every other fundamental right that we have, and out of the cultivation of our minds, the table is set for the United States’ future success.
+As an attorney, he intends to fight injustices in our legal system that are still being perpetrated against many sectors of our society.
+Mitchell is very passionate about this pursuit, because “injustice anywhere is a threat to justice everywhere”.
+His passion continues forth as he worked at the Brennan Center For Justice in the summer of 2015, working on voting rights, fair courts, and money and politics.

 Mitchell served as a 2012 Teach For America Corps Member, teaching 8th grade special education at KIPP Central City Academy in inner city New Orleans, LA.
-It was during his two-year service that he further realized his desire to study law because he witnessed firsthand educational injustices, specifically dealing with allocation of resources to schools and the treatment of students with special needs.
-Mitchell believes that every child has the right to an excellent education, and their dreams and aspirations are in jeopardy if we don’t adequately educate them.
-Therefore, Mitchell emphasized teaching his students life skills through coaching football and basketball.
 Mitchell’s inspiration for entering the legal field originates from a biblical and community standpoint.
 He believes that he has been called to speak up for those who cannot speak for themselves, to defend the defenseless, and to empower those who feel powerless.
 Mitchell will strive to do this by working as a legal advocate in the civil rights arena, aiming to ensure that the United States lives up to its promises made in our Constitution.

 Antonio Changanaqui | Andrew W. Mellon Scholar